ckeditor/ckeditor5/docs/builds/guides/integration/features-html-output-overview.md

 			<td class="html-output">
 				<code>&lt;<strong>*</strong><br>    <strong>data-comment-end-after</strong>="*"<br>    <strong>data-comment-start-before</strong>="*"<br>&gt;</code>
 				<p>
-					The plugin adds <code>data-comment-end-after</code> and <code>data-comment-start-before</code> attributes to other elements on which comments starts or ends.
+					The plugin adds the <code>data-comment-end-after</code> and <code>data-comment-start-before</code> attributes to other elements on which the comment starts or ends.
 				</p>
 			</td>
 		</tr>